 Otherwise, saving money to invest (that's why its called "investing") is really your best option.

-@Kristy Good - You would want to do it before you are married then.
+@Account Closed - You would want to do it before you are married then.
 I know you can get a second FHA mortgage if you add a dependent but the original FHA loan would need to be at a specific LTV, I believe 80%

 Just curious why purchasing your own is out of the question.
 Would it be possible for him to move in with you in 6 months?
 He can then rent his house out.
 Then move again in 6 months.
 A form of house hacking.